310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/prologue.md

 {% endbubble %}

 {% bubble Hajime %}
-…Hffmph?!
+…Hffmph!?
 {% endbubble %}

 {% bubble Chiaki %}
-Wha—?!
-I-I-I-I’m so sorry!![^1] Are you alright?!
+Wha—!?
+I-I-I-I’m so sorry!![^1] Are you alright!?
 I’m terribly sorry for bumping into you!
 {% endbubble %}

 {% bubble Hajime %}